-With background and Masters in Business, D Lawrence Penner volunteered to assist in implementing a self-reliance, entrepreneurship program in partnership with both Canadian Humanitarian, and Hope Arising.
+With background and Masters in Business, D Lawrence Penner volunteered to assist in implementing a self-reliance, entrepreneurship program in partnership with Real Humanitarian.

 It is exciting to find and work together with individuals and organizations that have such opportunity to change lives permanently.
 We look forward to 2021 as this initiative becomes a reality.
 Interweave Solutions provides education materials for improving literacy, English as Second Language, and business training.